-The base salaries of ETP's named executive officers are determined by the ETP Compensation Committee, which takes into account the recommendations of Mr. Warren, as the Chief Executive Officer of the general partner of ETP.
-During the 2015 merit review process in July, the ETP Compensation Committee approved an increase to Mr. McCrea of 6.3% to \$850,000 from its prior level of \$800,000; and a 3.0% increase to Mr. Mason to \$566,500 from its prior level of \$550,000.
+Base Salary.
+Base salary is designed to provide for a competitive fixed level of pay that attracts and retains executive officers, and compensates them for their level of responsibility and sustained individual performance (including experience, scope of responsibility and results achieved).
+The salaries of the named executive officers are reviewed on an annual basis.
+As discussed above, the base salaries of our named executive officers are targeted to yield an annual base salary slightly below the median level of market (i.e. approximately the 40th percentile of market) and are determined by the ETP Compensation Committee after taking into account the recommendations of Mr. Warren.
+During the 2015 merit review process in July, the ETP Compensation Committee approved an increase to Mr. McCrea of 6.3% to \$850,000 from its prior level of \$800,000; a 12.5% increase to Mr. Long to \$450,000 from its prior level of \$400,000 and a 3.0% increase to Mr. Mason to \$566,500 from its prior level of \$550,000.
 The ETP Compensation Committee determined that the increases to Messrs.
-McCrea and Mason were warranted based on the results of the Longnecker study and the factors described below under "Annual Bonus."
+McCrea, Long and Mason were warranted based on the results of the Longnecker study, the factors described below under "Annual Bonus" and, in Mr. Long's case, the increase in duties from his prior role with Regency Energy Partners LP.
+Mr. Ramsey's base salary of \$625,000, which was effective on his commencement of employment, was approved by the ETP Compensation Committee and set forth in his offer letter.
+Our CEO (who has voluntarily elected to forgo any base compensation) and Mr. Salinas (who was terminated prior to merit cycle review) did not receive any base salary adjustments during 2015